 Heading up from the car park, low cloud hung dreich in the gullies.
 As we neared Loch Muick there were quite a few deer and a lot closer than you’d expect there – whether they were exhausted by the rutting season, or just plain hungry for lowland fodder, who knows.
 Later on we’d discover one good reason to not be up higher.

 I noticed one guy creeping across the heather to a few that were 50m away, he must have got to maybe 10m away from them or less.
-I don’t agree with charging up to wild animals for a snap: buy a long lense if you want close ups.
+I don’t agree with unduly disturbing wild animals for a snap: buy a long lense if you want close ups.
 Perhaps this guy was another ‘phone-only’ photographer; there’s loads of assholes at the Ythan estuary nowadays that illegally enter the protected seal haulout area and disturb their rest, because they want a cute seal pic on their phone and to hell with causing them aggravation.
 They’ll never get close enough but it won’t stop them being dicks in trying.

 Anyway continuing along the path there were plenty deer within my limited 16x range of a sony compact.
-I also had my sony nex + pancake with me in hope of resolving a better photo or two in what might be gloomy conditions.
+I also had my sony nex + pancake with me in hope of resolving a better landscape photo or two in what might be gloomy conditions.